 Learn more about our ongoing projects, including the people, programs, publications, and featured stories and videos by using the links below.

-The Research Institute at Crow Canyon and the Hopi Cultural Preservation Office are building the first-ever comprehensive, publicly-accessible database of curated Ancestral Pueblo maize.
+The Research Institute at Crow Canyon and the Hopi Cultural Preservation Office built the first-ever comprehensive, publicly-accessible database of curated Ancestral Pueblo maize.

 Modernizes Crow Canyon Archaeological Center’s research database to enable diverse forms of access for researchers, descendent communities, and the broader public.

 An examination of the Haynie site, a multi-component Ancestral Pueblo village with two Pueblo II period (A.D.
 950–1150) great houses located northeast of Cortez, Colorado.